pyblosxom/pyblosxom/docs/flavours_and_templates.rst

 Overriding included flavours
 ============================

-PyBlosxom allows you to override templates and flavours on a category-by-category basis.
+Pyblosxom allows you to override templates and flavours on a category-by-category basis.

 For example, Joe has a category devoted to his work on plants which he